 Keeping up to date with the latest news, technology, and whatever else piques your interest can be difficult.

-Studies show that 1,400 blog posts are published every minute.
-Visiting each one of your bookmarked sites every day to consume new content isn’t always a cakewalk – especially when your list of favorites grows steadily.
-If only there was a way to aggregate all of your most-liked websites into a single platform.
+Over 4,000 blog entries are published every minute.
+Manually visiting each one of your bookmarked sites every day to consume new content isn’t always a cakewalk – especially when your list of favorites grows steadily.
+If only there were a way to aggregate all of your most-liked websites into a single platform!
+That’s where RSS comes in.

 Let’s get started.